 Quickdraws and extenders

 Sports climbing quickdraws generally have very short slings for bolted routes where all the bolts are drilled in a straight line to the top.
 But when it comes to trad routes, nature has seldom aligned all the gear placements.
-We need to therefore take a good variety of longer length quickdraw with us.
+Therefore we need to take a good variety of longer length quickdraw with us of trad routes.

 When it comes to racking your quickdraws adopt a system that works for you.
 Some people have gear on one side and quickdraws on the other.
 Many leading climbers (because of the amount of equipment they carry) spread them out over all the gear loops.